BEST STARTS FOR KIDS

 The visual routine list changed what had been a twenty minute drama shoe and sock drama every morning with one son, to him putting his socks on independently.
 And all it took was a clear explanation of what was expected, with visuals so he didn't get off track.
 After holidays even my older son referred to the visual routine chart to keep himself on track.

-I have included a copy of my hand drawn visual routine list.
+I've included a copy of my hand drawn visual routine list.
 And I kept it simple because it worked best that way.
 You will need to introduce what the symbols mean on your visual routine list.

 Monday Tuesday Wednesday Thursday Friday